lspector/Clojush/README.txt

             The ordinary tournament-size parameter is still used for subsequent selection from the decimated population.
 Any specified trivial geography applies both to decimation and to subsequent selection.
+20101017: - Reverted from records to structs; wasn't significantly faster and
+            structs allow for greater flexibility in use of state as map.

 ACKNOWLEDGEMENTS